 What is the average cost of car insurance?

-The average cost of car insurance in the U.S. is $1,674 for full coverage and $565 for minimum coverage.
+The average annual cost of car insurance in the U.S. is $1,674 for full coverage and $565 for minimum coverage.
 In Massachusetts, full coverage costs an average of $1,223 per year, and state-required minimum coverage costs $510 per year.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $50,000 property damage liability per accident

 - $100,000 uninsured motorist bodily injury per person